XanderXu/RealityShaderExtension/README.md

 RealityShaderExtension is a package that provides a set of shader graph nodes for RealityKit in visionOS, iOS and macOS.

-RealityShaderExtension reproduce 28 Shader Graph nodes from Unity, and 28 Blueprint nodes from Unreal.
+RealityShaderExtension reproduce Shader Graph nodes from Unity, and Blueprint nodes from Unreal.
 It will be very useful if you convert shader effects from Unity or Unreal.

-RealityShaderExtension also contains 20+ color blend mode,  8 colorspace conversion nodes, and 9 pixelize art nodes.
+* 28 Shader Graph nodes from Unity
+* 28 Blueprint nodes from Unreal
+* 20+ color blend mode
+* 8 colorspace conversion nodes(RGB -> YUV -> HSV)
+* 9 pixelize art nodes
+* 9 edge-detection nodes

 ## Examples of nodes from Unreal